iftechfoundation/ifarchive-admintool/TESTING.md

 % python3 admin.wsgi createdb
 % python3 admin.wsgi adduser zarf zarf@zarfhome.com password --roles admin
 ```

+(If you see "Config file not found: /var/ifarchive/lib/ifarch.config", you forgot to set the `IFARCHIVE_CONFIG` env variable.)

 You should now be able to visit `http://localhost:8080/admintest` and log in (`zarf` / `password`, as set up above).